PhD Frequently Asked Questions

 Q. Will you accept the GRE?

-A. While the GMAT is preferred, the GRE is accepted.
-The average GRE score of admitted applicants is 1375.
+A. We accept either the GMAT or GRE.
+The average GRE score of admitted applicants is 328 (combined).
 The GRE institution code is 6929.

 Q. What kind of financial support is available?

 A. All enrolled students making satisfactory progress are granted full tuition remission and an annual stipend for five years of study.

 PROGRAM STRUCTURE / RESOURCES